You know how to say “hello” in German.

 And since languages differ in both words and pronunciation, it’s important to understand where accents and dialects come from, as well.
 Having an accent associates a speaker with certain geographical areas and cultural backgrounds.

-But obviously, if you’re planning to go to Germany then learning the standard German language will give you an authentic experience interacting with locals, regardless of how many other languages they speak.
+If you’re planning to go to Germany, learning the standard German language will give you a good foundation for interacting with locals, regardless of how many other languages they speak.

-So why not further explore the German language and culture by immersing yourself in real-world German content right from home?
+What if you could further explore the German language and culture by immersing yourself in genuine German videos right from home?